Wissahickon Creek: Johannes Kelpius

-Other religious groups were also associated with the Wissahickon: On Christmas Day in 1723 the first congregation of the Church of the Brethren in America – often called Dunkard Brethren – baptized several new members in the stream.
+Other religious groups were also associated with the Wissahickon.
+On Christmas Day in 1723, the first congregation of the Church of the Brethren in America – often called Dunkard Brethren – baptized several new members in the stream.
 Around 1747, an individual with connections to both the Dunkards and the Ephrata Cloister built a stone house on land previously owned by Dunkards.
-The structure, used for church retreats, still stands today, and is known as The Monastery, a remaining witness to the Wissahickon's days as an isolated religious refuge.
+The structure, used for church retreats, still stands today, and is known as The Monastery.